wetryingtodorock/getblock-docs/en/rpc-service/trx/json-rpc/trx_eth_protocolVersion.md

 ---
-title: trx:eth_protocolVersion \[POST\]
+title: eth_protocolVersion - TRON
-description: Returns the java-tron block version
+description: Example code for the eth_protocolVersion json-rpc method. Сomplete guide on how to use eth_protocolVersion json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters